rkp8000/hypothesize/README.md

 ### To download and start hypothesize on your local computer

-1. Clone the repository (`git clone https://github.com/rkp8000/hypothesize2`).
+1. Clone the repository onto your local computer (`git clone https://github.com/rkp8000/hypothesize2`) and cd into it (`cd hypothesize2`).
-2. Set your username and password in the file 'hypothesize/settings.py'.
-To do this, uncomment the lines `# BASICAUTH_USERNAME = 'my_username'` and `# BASICAUTH_PASSWORD = 'my_password'` and fill in what you want your username and password to be.
-You can also store your username and password in the environment variables 'HYPOTHESIZE_USER' and 'HYPOTHESIZE_PATH'.
-Note: **neither of these passwords are securely stored since they're stored in plain text, so don't use the same password you use for anything important!**
-3. *Optional*: create and activate a virtual environment.
-[Click for instructions on how to do this](https://virtualenv.pypa.io/en/latest/).
+2. Create a virtual environment: `virtualenv env`.
+(Note that this may give you problems if you have the current version of [conda](http://conda.pydata.org/docs/) installed, in which case you should make a virtual environment using conda itself.)
-4. Install the relevant requirements: `pip install -r requirements.txt`.
+3. Activate the virtual environment (`source env/bin/activate`) and install the relevant requirements: `pip install -r requirements.txt`.
-5. Make sure you are in the root directory of the repository and make the database migrations: `python manage.py makemigrations`.
-Then make the database: `python manage.py migrate`.
-This will create a database called db.sqlite3, which is where all your data will be stored.
-The files associated with documents will be stored in the "media" directory, and text files corresponding to your nodes will be stored in the "nodes" directory.
+4. Start the server: `python manage.py runserver`.
+5. Open any web browser and navigate to "localhost:8000/hypothesize".

+### More advanced

-6. Start the server: `python manage.py runserver`.
-This starts the server and connects it to port 8000 by default.
+6. This starts the server and connects it to port 8000 by default.
 To specify a specific port user: `python manage.py runserver host:port`, e.g., `python manage.py runserver 0.0.0.0:9000`.
 7. Navigate to 'localhost:8000/hypothesize' to begin (substitute a different port number if you started the server on a different port).
 Here you will be asked to enter a username and password.
 The defaults are 'user' and 'pass', respectively, but these can be changed in the file hypothesize/settings.py.
 8. Begin sciencing!